Woman shocked that she's jailed for offering to supply meth

 As the judge issued the sentence Nicol stood in disbelief and then briefly tried to resist being taken away.

-Another woman at court to support her was equally shocked and had to be restrained by a security officer as she yelled people had not done enough to help her friend.
+Another woman at court to support her was equally shocked and was restrained momentarily by a security officer as she yelled people had not done enough to help her friend.

 "She should've been in the drug and alcohol court.